 If you're using a nitric acid substitute: add 120 ml of hydrochloric (or muriatic) acid to the container, along with your substitute reagent.
 The MX3 will not have any effect until this acid is added.
 Hydrochloric (or muriatic) acid is available in most hardware, paint, or pool supply stores.

 This allows the reagent to dissolve your metal.
 You may or may not get a strong reaction with brown fumes.

 Usually, but not always, the acid reacts slowly at first.
 After some minutes have passed, however, the acid will become very hot and brown, very corrosive fume (nitric oxides and other fumes) will be generated.
 Wait a minimum of one hour after the fumes have disappeared before pouring off or filtering the acid.
 If you can, wait overnight.
 This will ensure that the acid has had sufficient time to completely dissolve the gold.

 Do not allow any particles to be poured off.
 If you have a filter funnel, preferably a Buchner filter funnel, use it.
 If any particles are poured off with the acid, they will contaminate your gold.

 The acid will be an emerald green color and should be clear (not murky or cloudy).
 If the acid is murky, it may contain particles and should be refiltered.

-Take one quart of tap water and heat to boiling.
 Remove from heat and add one pound of urea to the water.
 Despite the unpleasant name, this is just a harmless industrial chemical that has no smell and you will use to adjust the pH of the acid.

 Take a quart of water and heat it to boiling in a Pyrex or Visionware container.
 Remove it from the heat and add to the water one ounce of storm precipitant for every ounce of metal you are refining.
 If you are refining many ounces of scrap gold, you may need to use more than one quart of water.
 Do not put your face near the opening of the container.
 The smell is very strong and pungent.